Christian symbolism: Dove

-However the more ancient explanation of the dove as a Christian symbol refers to it as a symbol of Christ: Irenaeus in the 2nd century explains that the number 801 is both the numerological value of the sum in Greek of the letters of the word "dove" (Greek: περιστερά) and the sum of the values of the letters Alpha and Omega, which refers to Christ.
+However the more ancient explanation of the dove as a Christian symbol refers to it as a symbol of Christ himself: Irenaeus in the 2nd century explains that the number 801 is both the numerological value of the sum in Greek of the letters of the word "dove" (Greek: περιστερά) and the sum of the values of the letters Alpha and Omega, which refer to Christ.
 In the Bible story of Noah and the Flood, after the flood a dove returns to Noah bringing an olive branch as a sign that the water had receded, and this scene recalled to the Church Fathers Christ who brings salvation through the cross.
 This biblical scene led to interpreting the dove also as a symbol of peace.

+The "wings of a dove", with associations of wealth and good fortune, contrast with misfortune and shame.

 Peacock

 Ancient Greeks believed that the flesh of peafowl did not decay after death, and so it became a symbol of immortality.
-This symbolism was adopted by early Christianity, and thus many early Christian paintings and mosaics show the peacock.
-The peacock is still used in the Easter season especially in the east.
+Early Christianity adopted this symbolism, and thus many early Christian paintings and mosaics show the peacock.
+The peacock is still used in the Easter season – especially in the east.

 The "eyes" in the peacock's tail feathers symbolise the all-seeing God and – in some interpretations – the Church.

 A peacock drinking from a vase is used as a symbol of a Christian believer drinking from the waters of eternal life.

 The peacock can also symbolise the cosmos if one interprets its tail with its many "eyes" as the vault of heaven dotted by the sun, moon, and stars.

 By adoption of old Persian and Babylonian symbolism, in which the peacock was associated with Paradise and the Tree of Life, the bird is again associated with immortality.
-In Christian iconography the peacock is often depicted next to the Tree of Life.
+In Christian iconography, the peacock is often depicted next to the Tree of Life.

 Pelican

 In medieval Europe, the pelican was thought to be particularly attentive to her young, to the point of providing her own blood by wounding her own breast when no other food was available.
-As a result, the pelican became a symbol of the Passion of Jesus and of the Eucharist since about the 12th century.
+As a result, the pelican became a symbol of the Passion of Jesus and of the Eucharist from about the 12th century.